lroberts77/GildedRose-Refactoring-Kata/README.md

 $ rspec
 ```
 ## <a name="Project">Project Direction</a>
 I started this tech test by writing tests to see if the code executed everything on the requirements specification.
-The tests all passed so i knew that the code was working but I couldn't follow the structure because of all the if and else statements so I began rewriting the code.
-I separated the items into if statements and put the value adjustment into ternary operators.
-By doing this I distilled the code and made it easier to read by item and it's behaviour.
+All the tests passed therefore I knew that the code was working.
+Because of all the if and else statements I couldn't follow the structure, so I began rewriting the code.
+I separated the items into if statements and put the value adjustments into ternary operators.
+By doing this I distilled the code and made it easier to read by item and behaviour.

 ## <a name="Usage">Usage</a>
 irb